 The Data Insights page displays information about patterns and anomalies in the data of entities in your Oracle Autonomous Database.

-To reach the Data Insights page, click Data Insights in the Database Actions page, or click the Selectoricon and select Data Insights from the Data Studio menu in the navigation pane.
+To reach the Data Insights page, click Data Insights in the Database Actions page, or click the Selectoricon and select Data Insights from the Data Tools menu in the navigation pane.

 The following topics describe insights and how to generate and use them.